Neon4Real/AverageNeon./README.md

 ---
 <br><br>

-I am a full stack developer.
-I have experience with PHP, JAVA, JS, HTML, TS but I'm always willing to learn new things!
-I am 22 years old and I live in the uae.
+I am a full-stack developer.
+I have experience with PHP, JAVA, JS, HTML, and TS but I'm always willing to learn new things!
+I am 22 years old and I live in the UAE.
 I have about 5 years of experience in creating websites and applications.
 I am always looking for new challenges!
 Do you want to have something coded?
 Contact me via<a href="#contact">  below links! </a>
 <br><br>

 <a href="https://discord.com/channels/@me/755297485328482356"> <img src="https://discord.c99.nl/widget/theme-5/760855112859648041.png" alt="contact mee">